cranjesh/images-test/TheSoldiersLegacy.md

 Holmes turned to me.
 "Watson, your military connections might prove useful.
 Contact the War Office about Hawthorne and Cartwright."

 After she left, Holmes sat contemplating.
-"Two points intrigue me, Watson.
-A Colonel of Hawthorne's standing appears just before the theft, and a Lieutenant emerges after months of silence."

-"Both involved?"
-I asked.

-Holmes smiled faintly.
-"Consider: what would drive two men to such behavior?
-Most interesting indeed."
+"A theft, a will, and two soldiers emerging from the shadows.
+This affair runs deeper than mere inheritance, Watson.
+The game, as they say, is afoot."

 ---